- 18 hours on-demand video content

 - 14-day money back guarantee

-- Last updated February 2023
+- Last updated December 2023

 ENROLL NOW FREE PREVIEWThis course is a gentle introduction to the fundamentals of computer architecture and 6502 assembly language.
 We'll learn how to program games for the Atari 2600 console and understand what makes digital machines tick.
 The minimal hardware of the Atari 2600 is a perfect sandbox for us to learn more about low-level programming.